-The campus has distributed storage tanks.
-Water pumped out from borewells is first stored in ground level tanks.
+The campus has widely distributed storage tanks.
+Water brought in by tankers is first stored in ground level tanks.
 Then it is pumped up to overhead tanks kept over all buildings which then supply water to the building water usage points by gravity.
+Water is pumped up from borewells into those overhead tanks too before supply.

-The total water storage capacity, built into the 5 nos water tanks is 60,50,30,25,10KL.
-The breakup of water storage capacities in tanks is as given in the table below:
+The total water storage capacity, built into the 139 nos water tanks is 5,14,210 L. The breakup of water storage capacities in tanks is as given in the table below: